Chet Holmgren says he's going to Gonzaga

 "It was their consistent approach, how versatile they are on the court and their offensive style," Holmgren said of choosing Gonzaga.
 "They take their talent and tweak their system based on their personnel.
 They know how to put it all together."

+Among those gathered in the Minnehaha Academy gymnasium to witness the announcement was Jalen Suggs, his former Redhawks teammate who preceded him in going to Gonzaga, holding a Gonzaga Bulldogs t-shirt in his hand.

-Speculation about Holmgren going to Gonzaga started almost as soon as former Redhawks teammate Jalen Suggs announced his plans in January 2020 to play for the Bulldogs.
+Holmgren's announcement didn't come as a surprise.
+Speculation about Holmgren going to Gonzaga started almost as soon as Suggs announced his plans in January 2020 to play for the Bulldogs.
 As a freshman, Suggs helped lead Gonzaga through an undefeated regular season to the national championship game earlier this month.

+"I'm extremely excited for him," said Suggs, who a few hours later announced his plans to turn pro.
+"Chet's been like a little brother to me.
+I know he's going to love Gonzaga.
+I know the campus is going to embrace him with open arms.
+I wait to see him over there next year."

 Suggs had a stellar freshman season, capped off by hitting one of the most memorable shots in Final Four history, a buzzer-beating 3-pointer that sent Gonzaga into the national championship game.
 The Zags lost to Baylor in the title game.